soyvillareal/PHP-Magazine/README.md

 ![Edit color palette](https://soyvillareal.com/docs/php-magazine/images/edit-color-palette.gif)

 ### For your curiosity
-The demo of this version is running on a server with the following characteristics:
+The demo of this version is running on a server with the following characteristics (retired):

 - Ubuntu 20.04.5
 - Node.js 19.0.0